 We are accredited by KISH (Kingston Integrated Sexual Health) for our comprehensive sexual health services.

 We offer a full range of contraceptive options.
 All our doctors are able to provide contraceptive advice.
-We are also able to provide contraceptive services to those who are not registered patients at Kingston Health Centre.

 Long acting contraceptive methods such as the coil and implant are easy to access.

 We have a Fast track system to make it easier to directly access coil and implant fittings.
 Please find the relevant information below

 Alternatively you can book an appointment with Dr Beattie or Dr McHugh to discuss further.

 We can provide contraceptive services to those who are not registered at Kingston Health Centre.

 We offer testing for sexually transmitted infections (STIs) including HIV.
 Chlamydia is a very common sexually transmitted infection, with sexually active young people at highest risk.
 We offer screening by self-swab or urine test.
 For those who test positive, the infection is easily treated with a course of antibiotic.